Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: The Construction of Godeaux--Serre Varieties

 \begin{lem} If $X/S$ is separated, the free locus is represented by an open subscheme of $X$, and is compatible with arbitrary base change.
 In particular, the free locus is determined by its values on affine $S$-schemes. \end{lem}

 \begin{proof} See {\cite[Lemma 2.1]{CZ2}}. \end{proof}

 If $X/S$ is separated, we will refer to the complement of the free locus as the \textit{fixed locus}, which by Lemma \ref{lem:rep} is closed in $X$.
-In this situation, we say that the action of $G$ on $X$ is free if the free locus is all of $X$.
-The relevance of free actions for us is contained in the following theorem.
+In this situation, we say that the action of $G$ on $X$ is free if the free locus is $X$, i.e. if for all $T$ and all $x \in X(T)$, we have that the stabilizer of $x$ in $G$ is trivial.
+It is straightforward to check from the definitions that this is equivalent to the usual condition that the graph morphism $G \times_S X \to X \times_S X$ is a monomorphism of schemes.

+The following theorem summarizes the facts we will need concerning quotient schemes.
+For a full treatment of quotients of schemes by the actions of finite flat group schemes, we refer the reader to \cite[Exp.
+V]{SGA3} and also to the readable treatment in \cite[Ch.
+4]{EGM}.

 \begin{thm}[Existence and Properties of Quotients] Let $X$ be a quasiprojective $S$-scheme with an action of a finite flat $S$-group scheme $G$.
-Then \ben \item[(a)] The ringed space quotient $X/G$ is a quasiprojective $S$-scheme and the natural quotient map $\pi: X \to X/G$ is finite and surjective;
+Then \ben \item[(a)] A categorical quotient $X/G$ exists as a quasiprojective $S$-scheme and the natural quotient map $\pi: X \to X/G$ is finite and surjective;

 \item[(b)] If $S$ is quasi-compact and quasi-separated and $X$ is projective over $S$, then $X/G$ is projective over $S$;